Sri Lanka and coal

 Lakvijaya Power Plant

-It was announced in late March 2011 that Sri Lanka’s first coal power plant Lakvijaya, at Norochcholai, in the Puttalam District began Phase One of its operation.
-Under Phase One of the project, 300 MW, which amounts to 17% of the national power requirement of the country, was be added to the country's National Grid.
+The first unit was commissioned in late March 2011.
+Under Phase One of the project, 300 MW, which amounted to 17% of the national power requirement of the country, was be added to the country's National Grid.

 In August 2011, the Export-Import Bank of China offered an $891 million loan to build the second phase of 600 MW.